Music of the Spheres World Tour

-The Music of the Spheres World Tour is the ongoing eighth concert tour undertaken by British rock band Coldplay.
+The Music of the Spheres World Tour is the eighth concert tour undertaken by British rock band Coldplay.
 It is being staged to promote their ninth and tenth studio albums, Music of the Spheres (2021) and Moon Music (2024), respectively.
-The tour began at San José's Estadio Nacional de Costa Rica on 18 March 2022, paused at London's Wembley Stadium on 12 September 2025 and the band expect to resume in 2027.
-It marked their return to live performances following the COVID-19 pandemic, with 225 dates in 80 cities across 43 countries.
+The tour began at San José's Estadio Nacional de Costa Rica on 18 March 2022, paused at London's Wembley Stadium on 12 September 2025 and the band expect to restart in 2027.
+It marked their return to live performances after the COVID-19 pandemic, spanning 225 dates in 80 cities across 43 countries.
 They had not toured Everyday Life (2019) because of environmental concerns.
 A team of experts measured their CO_{2} emissions and devised strategies to reduce them over the following two years.

 Coldplay announced the first shows on 14 October 2021, a day before Music of the Spheres was released.
 Similar to the Mylo Xyloto Tour (2011–2012), production elements involved pyrotechnics, confetti and lasers.
 However, adaptations were done to cut their carbon footprint.
 Other ideas included crafting the first rechargeable mobile show battery in the world with BMW and planting a tree for every ticket sold.
 Emissions fell by 59% in comparison to the group's previous tour, leading Time to rank Coldplay among the most influential climate action leaders.
 Pollstar stated that they have ushered in "a new era of sustainable touring".

 With a global cultural impact, the Music of the Spheres World Tour grossed $1.52 billion in revenue from 13.1 million tickets, becoming the most-attended tour of all time and the first by a band to collect $1 billion.
 Coldplay also broke numerous venue records during the tour.
-The shows received widespread acclaim from music critics, who praised the group's stage presence, musicianship, versatility and joyfulness, as well as the show's production value.
+The shows received widespread acclaim from music critics, who praised the group's stage presence, musicianship, versatility and joyfulness, as well as the overall production value.
 A concert film, Music of the Spheres: Live at River Plate, was released in cinemas around the world in 2023, featuring their performances in Buenos Aires.